Skip to main content

 Flood room status

-Flood Room Live is deactivated.
+Flood Room is deactivated.
 For information on current river levels, flows and rainfall accumulations, please visit our Environmental Data Hub.

 Situation